 Our basic process and tools for shipping code at Rainforest haven't changed much in the last year or so (we use Github for hosting our code, CircleCI for CI and continuous deployment, and Heroku for our infrastructure), but we've been tweaking and improving things as needed.
 Most notably, we've recently automated a few more parts of our deployment process and open-sourced the results as a gem called Circlemator (pull requests welcome!).

-It should come as no surprise that we're big fans of continuous delivery here at Rainforest and try to adopt it as the basis for our deployment strategy.
+We’re big fans of continuous delivery here at Rainforest and try to adopt it as the basis for our deployment strategy.
 But what does continuous delivery mean from a practical perspective?
 For us, continuous delivery has two equally important aspects:

 What makes a roadblock good or bad?
 "Good roadblocks" are hurdles that prevent bugs and low-quality code from reaching production, such as code review, unit tests, and of course QA 😉.
 Bad roadblocks, on the other hand, are all the "button-pushing" and bureaucratic activities that traditional deployment processes are rife with: cutting releases, copying code, manually restarting servers, tweaking configurations, and the like.